moisoto/git-utils/README.md

 Sintax: `git undo`

-This command will create a new that will effectively revert to the commit that was made before the current one.
+This command will create a new commit that will effectively revert to the commit that was made before the current one.

 ### git hundo